 Easy to set up, pack up and stow in its own travel bag, many an afternoon can be enjoyed in comfort.
 Check the current price.

-Not an essential but well worth a mention, hammocks are so popular I have seen hikers take them instead of a tent!
+Hammocks: Not an essential but well worth a mention, hammocks are so popular I have seen hikers take them instead of a tent!

-One of the best outside accessories to include in your camping equipment, they can also double up as a place to sleep and a makeshift storage area to get things off the ground after a rain.
+One of the best outside accessories to include in your camping equipment, they can also double up as a place to sleep and a makeshift storage area to get things off the ground after rain.

 More reading: Ultimate Guide to Camping with a Hammock [Beginners]